 Prior to founding Torrey Pines Law Group, he led the Life Sciences Practice of a large law firm.
-He has also worked in academics where he handled all legal affairs for the research function of the second-largest American university well-known for developing medical, laser, optics, and simulation technologies.
-He also advised the board of a private research foundation with respect to complex corporate governance matters.
-For many years, he was recognized nationally for his law practice by The Best Lawyers in America.
+He has also worked in academics where he handled all legal affairs for the research department of a major American university.
+He was also chief legal counsel to a private research foundation where he advised the board regarding complex corporate governance matters.
+For many years, Kevin was recognized nationally for his law practice by The Best Lawyers in America.

-Kevin received a Bachelor of Science in Biochemistry from UC San Diego where he was an undergraduate Research Scholar.
-He then received a Juris Doctor from the University of Pittsburgh School of Law where he was Editor-in-Chief of the Pittsburgh Journal of Technology Law and Policy.
+Kevin received a Bachelor of Science degree in Biochemistry/Chemistry from UC San Diego where he was an undergraduate Research Scholar.
+He then received a Juris Doctorate from the University of Pittsburgh School of Law where he was Editor-in-Chief of the Pittsburgh Journal of Technology Law and Policy.

 Kevin has been selected by his peers for inclusion in: